A Graphical Language for Proof Strategies: Introduction

+Most tactic languages for interactive theorem provers are not designed to distinguish goals in cases where tactics produce multiple sub-goals.
+Thus when composing tactics, one has no choice but to rely on the order in which goals arrive, thus making them brittle to minor changes.
+For example, consider a case where we expect three sub-goals from tactic $t_1$, where the first two are sent to $t_2$ and the last to $t_3$.
+A small improvement of $t_1$ may result in only two sub-goals.
+This ``improvement'' causes $t_2$ to be applied to the second goal when it should have been $t_3$.
+The tactic $t_2$ may then fail or create unexpected new sub-goals that cause some later tactic to fail.

-In existing tactic languages for proofs, it is often difficult to compose tactics in such a way that all goals are sent to the correct target, especially when different goals should be handled differently.
-Moreover, when a large tactic fails, it is hard to analyse where the failure occurred during debugging.
-If the structure of a tactic is difficult to understand, often the easiest way for a user to deal with failure is to manually guide the proof until the tactic succeeds (or becomes unnecessary), rather than correcting the weakness of the tactic itself.
+As a result: (1) it is often difficult to compose tactics in such a way that all sub-goals are sent to the correct target tactic, especially when different goals should be handled differently; (2) when a large tactic fails, it is hard to analyse where the failure occurred; and (3) the reliance of goal order means that machine learning new tactics from existing proofs have not been as successful for tactics as it has been for discovering relevant hypothesis in automated theorem provers.

+Moreover, if the structure of a tactic is difficult to understand, often the easiest way for a user to deal with failure is to manually guide the proof until the tactic succeeds (or becomes unnecessary), rather than correcting the weakness of the tactic itself.
 In this case, the proof is made more complicated and insight from this failure is not carried across to other proofs.
 Thus, a tactic language where it is easy to diagnose and correct failures will lead to better tactics and simpler, more general proofs.

-Firstly, we argue that many errors could have been found statically.
-The problem is that \emph{tactics} are essentially untyped: they are functions from a \emph{goal} to a set of possible sub-\emph{goals}.
-In many programming languages, \emph{types} are used statically to rule out many ``obvious'' errors.
-For example, in (typed) functional languages, a type error will occur when one tries to compose two functions which do not have a unifiable type.
+This can be achieved in part by attempting to find as many errors as possible \textit{statically}.
+The problem with existing tactic languages is that tactics are essentially untyped: they are essentially functions from a \emph{goal} to a conjunction of \emph{sub-goals}.
+In many programming languages, types are used statically to rule out many ``obvious'' errors.
+For example, in typed functional languages, a type error will occur when one tries to compose two functions which do not have a unifiable type.
 In an untyped tactic language, this kind of ``round-peg-square-hole'' situation will not manifest until run-time.

-Without a means of distinguishing goals, tactics have no choice but to rely on the order in which goals arrive.
-Small changes to tactics can lead to failures.
-For example, consider a case where we expect three outputs of tactic $t_1$, where the first two are sent to $t_2$ and the last to $t_3$.
-A small improvement of $t_1$ may result in only two sub-goals.
-This ``improvement'' causes $t_2$ to be applied to the second goal when it should have been $t_3$.
-The tactic $t_2$ may then fail or create unexpected new sub-goals that cause some later tactic to fail.